otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/frontend-module/01-github-workflow-and-react.md

 You have written many commit messages thus far in your **BIT** degree.
 However, based on my observations, you could format your messages more concisely, and it only takes a little bit of care.
 We will discuss a message convention (not a standard) heavily adopted in the industry.

-A message is broken down into five components - type, scope (optional), subject, extended description (optional) & footer (optional).
+A message is broken down into five components - type, scope (optional), subject, extended description (optional) and footer (optional).

 List of types:
 * build: build related change, i.e., installing application dependencies.
-* chore: change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting & version control.
+* chore: change that an end-user will not see, i.e., configuring files for but not limited to code formatting, code linting and version control.
 * feat: a new feature or piece of functionality that an end-user will see, i.e., a register or login page.
 * fix: a bug fix, i.e. an issue with the register or login page.
 * docs: documentation related change, i.e., changing **README.md** file.